vincent-hugot/qtest/README.md

  * Oct 21, 2012: qtest2 moves to its own repository.

 Over time, the various versions of qtest have received additional contributions by:
-Eric Norige, Gabriel Scherer, Cedric Cellier, Valentin Gatien-Baron and Max Mouratov.
+Eric Norige, Gabriel Scherer, Cedric Cellier, Valentin Gatien-Baron, Max Mouratov and Simon Cruanes

 ## Contact

 The issues system of github seems the sanest way for now.